UoMResearchIT/apperture/README.md

 - Click on "Add a Tunnel".
 - Select cloudflared as the connector.
 - Choose a name for the tunnel, and save it.
-- Select next.

-You will now be able to add Public Hostnames.
-Using your domain (`mylovelydomain.org`), add the subdomains necessary for apperture (see the [Configure the proxy](#configure-the-proxy) section):
-- `whoami`
-- `authelia`
-- `users`
-In all three cases, make sure you select `http` for the type, and `apperture-proxy` for the url.
-You may leave the path empty.

-#### Connect your project's cloudflare with apperture

-Copy the cloudflare tunnel token:
-- Go to the cloudflare dashboard.
-- On the side menu, select "Zero Trust".
-- Click on "Networks" and then "Tunnels".
 - Click on your tunnel.
 - Click on "Configure".
 - In "Choose your environment", select "Docker".